-Kings Square, Gloucester
+Kings Square, Gloucester, UK

 Michael Grubb Studio provided a Lighting Strategy for Gloucester City Council’s new Kings Square development located in the centre of the City.

 The commission was organised by the Kings Quarter Art Commissioning panel, which consists of councillors, officers and key figures from local cultural and community organisations.

 Michael Grubb Studio worked in parallel with both the client and design teams to understand the cultural significance of the site.
 It will become a major events space for the city for years to come.
 The Lighting Strategy looks to create a unique sense of place which can hold large scale events, whilst being an attraction in its’ own right.
 The Strategy embraces and connects the Public Realm with the surrounding architecture, delivering a combined approach that can be operated and managed by all of the local stakeholders.